 - Can the business make any sales online?

-- Are there any redundant assets that can be converted into cash?
+- Convert any redundant assets into cash?

 Step 7: Staff Discussions